As India's elections approach, some Bollywood films are promoting Modi's policies by embracing Hindu nationalism. - ExBulletin

 The Sarvarkar biopic, which argued for India's future as a Hindu nation, is emblematic of this broader trend.

 Two other upcoming films claim to reveal a conspiracy surrounding the 2002 train burning in western Gujarat state that sparked one of India's worst anti-Muslim riots.
 More than 1,000 people, mostly Muslims, were killed in the riots.
-This was an extremely controversial episode in Modi's political career, as he was the Chief Minister of Gujarat at the time.
+It was a extremely controversial episode in Modi's political careeras he was then the Chief Minister of Gujarat.

-Another film claims to denounce “the anti-national agenda of a university in the capital, New Delhi”.
-The film is loosely based on Jawaharlal Nehru University, one of the country's premier liberal institutions, which became a target of Hindu nationalists and Modis leaders.
-Bharatiya Janata Festival.
+Another film claims to denounce “the anti-national agenda of a university in the capital, New Delhi.”
+The film is loosely based on Jawaharlal Nehru University, one of the country's premier liberal institutions, which became a target of Hindu nationalists and leaders of Modis Bharatiya Janata Party.

 Many past films with similar themes have become box office hits.
 Modis party has often publicly supported them despite criticism of his government for stifling dissent.

-In February, Modi himself praised Article 370, a film celebrating his government's controversial decision to strip Indian-controlled Kashmir of its special status and statehood in 2019.
-Some critics Filmmakers have called the film factually incorrect and a thinly veiled pro-government propaganda film.
+In February, Modi himself praised Article 370, a film celebrating his government's controversial decision to deprive Indian-controlled Kashmir of its special status and statehood in 2019.
+Some film critics have called the film factually incorrect and a thinly veiled pro-government propaganda film.

-The Kerala Story,” the ninth highest-grossing Hindi film of 2023, has been widely criticized for its inaccuracies in its portrayal of Christian and Hindu girls from the southern Indian state of Kerala who were lured into joining the Islamic State.
-The film was banned in two states ruled by opposition political parties, who said it was Islamophobic and would destroy religious harmony.
+The Kerala Story”, the ninth highest-grossing Hindi film of 2023, has been widely criticized for its inaccuracies in its portrayal of Christian and Hindu girls from the southern Indian state of Kerala, who were encouraged to join the Islamic State.
+The film was banned in two states ruled by opposition parties, who declared it Islamophobic and would destroy religious harmony.

 At the same time, at least three states ruled by Modis' party distributed tax-free tickets to see the film and organized mass screenings.
 Modi himself approved of the film being watched at an election rally.